How much are New York probate lawyer fees?

 Let us start off with examples of fees set by actual New York estate law firms…

 We’ve conducted a survey among New York estate lawyers to see how their firms set their fees.
-Without listing their names, the table below is a sample schedule of what we’ve found:
+Without listing their names, the table below is a summary of what we’ve found:

 ||Rate Quoted Over the Phone